rootpy/rootpy/README.rst

-rootpy aims to provide a more feature-rich and pythonic interface with the `ROOT <http://root.cern.ch/>`_ libraries on top of the `PyROOT <http://root.cern.ch/drupal/content/pyroot>`_ interface. rootpy also provides an interface between ROOT and `matplotlib <http://matplotlib.sourceforge.net/>`_.
+rootpy aims to provide a more feature-rich and pythonic interface with the `ROOT <http://root.cern.ch/>`_ libraries on top of the `PyROOT <http://root.cern.ch/drupal/content/pyroot>`_ interface.
+More specifically, rootpy provides:

+* an interface between ROOT and `matplotlib <http://matplotlib.sourceforge.net/>`_.
 Don't like the way your plots look in ROOT?
-Simply use rootpy to plot your ROOT histograms or graphs with matplotlib instead.
+Simply use rootpy to plot your ROOT histograms or graphs with matplotlib instead

+* an easy way to create and read ROOT TTrees and a mechanism for defining objects and collections of objects whose attributes are TTree branches

+* easy navigation through TFiles

+* the ability to convert ROOT TFiles containing TTrees into `HDF5 <http://www.hdfgroup.org/HDF5/>`_ format with `PyTables <http://www.pytables.org/>`_.

 Install